 Many of the injuries suffered in industrial and agricultural settings are caused by unsafe equipment or unsafe site practices.
 When equipment is defective, poorly maintained or used by those who lack adequate training or warnings about the equipment’s risks, serious harm can result.

 In these situations, the help of an experienced lawyer is invaluable in protecting your legal rights.
-Contact James M. Poe, P.C., and learn more about how we can help victims of unsafe industrial and agricultural equipment in Atlanta and across Georgia.
+Contact The Poe Law Firm, and learn more about how we can help victims of unsafe industrial and agricultural equipment in Atlanta and across Georgia.

 Common Industrial and Agricultural Equipment Injuries

 Construction, manufacturing, heavy industry and agriculture all use sophisticated heavy machinery to get the job done.
 When this machinery fails or is not labeled properly, or if it is not used appropriately, the results can be catastrophic.

 Here are just a few ways in which unsafe equipment might cause serious harm on the job: